Corporate Social Responsibility

 We work with our community partners, such as nonprofit and community organisations, to build capacity and achieve sustainability.
 We understand that what we do today, how we act and interact with others, leaves an indelible mark on the future.
 Our actions are many and varied, from charitable giving to reducing our carbon footprint, but they share the core aim of providing economic, social and ecological benefits for all.

 Our Community strategy includes pro bono work, partner and staff donations through the McCullough Robertson Foundation, sponsorships, staff community activities, fundraising and volunteering.
 Our broad priority areas cover:

 - health and mental health

-- rural and remote communities and their activities, and
+- remote and rural communities and their activities

 As Queensland’s largest law firm with a growing practice in Sydney and Newcastle and significant reach across Australia, particularly in regional centres, we take advantage of our size, geographic spread and breadth of experience to make a difference as widely and broadly as possible.

 Some examples of our programs and activities include supporting new and start-up nonprofit and community based entities, governance and training for new and existing organisations and mentoring and supporting Indigenous organisations and programs.